-Came out of South Africa so was likely used by SWAPO guerillas in Namibia.
+Item came out of South Africa so this particular shirt was likely used by SWAPO guerillas in Namibia.
 The cut is identical to Cuban Elm Leaf and Grey Lizard camouflage shirts but in herringbone twill material.

 It was intended for export as seen by the English language “Made in Bulgaria” tag.

 The two pin holes above left chest pocket (from point of view of wearer) could be from a safety pin for a political campaign type button.

 Items in the camouflage pattern were likely exported worldwide to Eastern-Bloc aligned groups.

 Disclaimer: The objects, images, text, and all other content presented by kommandopost.com are intended purely for informational and historical archival purposes.
 Objects featured come from the site owner's personal collection unless otherwise stated and no endorsement for ideology, tactics, policies, etc. of their current and former historical users is implied by their inclusion on this website.
 Sources for information, including primary sources, secondary research, and eyewitness accounts, are provided and cited whenever possible.
 These must be taken in the context of the historical period they were created in.
 If you cannot handle this, please discontinue browsing kommandopost.com.